chidimo/hack-nairaland/README.md

 #### `format_comments(bs4_comment_block_object)`

-Takes a block of comment as a `BeautifulSoup4` object and formats it into proper paragraphs.
+Takes a block of `BeautifulSoup4` object comment and formats it into proper paragraphs.

-This function has a side effect of writing all comments it encounters to a file.
-This file can be found in `comment-blockS/` folder.
+This function has a side effect of writing all comments it encounters to a single file.
+This file can be found in `comment-blocks/` folder.
 It acts as a kind of log of every comment block that is encountered as you work with this project.
-View as raw html to see what the comment blocks look like.
+View as raw html to see what the actual html blocks look like.

 #### `def parse_comment_block(bs4_comment_block_object)`